alaindanet/indirect_facilitation_model/README.md

 Develop a theoretical model of two species in competition and add an interaction of indirect facilitation.
 A nurse species is protected against grazing can protect the saplings of a protégée species by associative protection.
 We make the simple assumption of a growth-defence trade-off.

-The cells can take 3 states: occupied by a nurse, a protégée or be empty.

 ## Informations about the model

-- 3 state model:
+- 3 or 4 state model:
 - Grazing protection specification

 ## Workflow (development)